-So what you should try to do before every flight keeping all your luggage within a single bag per person, and make sure your luggage is not over-sized.
+So, before each flight, try to keep all of your belongings in a single suitcase per person, and make sure your luggage is not over-sized.

-Alternatively, look for airlines that donʼt charge fees, and some airlines will waive bag fees for frequent flyers or members of its credit-card program.
+Look for airlines that don’t impose fees, and some will waive baggage costs for frequent fliers or members of their credit card programme.

-If you do need to check baggage, paying for it a check-in at home before your flight will be much cheaper than doing it at the airport.
+If you do need to check baggage, doing so before your flight and paying for it at home will be far less expensive than doing so at the airport.

 Related Article: Ultimate Guide To Packing For International Travel

 Now, this tip is not a money saver, but at least you can prepare yourself before your flight.